Polyergic/Equip/notes.md

   - No mechanism for multiple hosts

+# Types of functionality

+- Commands as Executable files
+- Commands as Aliases
+- Commands as Bash Functions
+- Library dependencies of commands
+- Environment
+- Session start actions
+- Session end actions
+- Scheduled actions

 # Future stuff

+- automated repository creation/maintenence
+  - so I can hack in my own `~/bin` and publish changes with one or two commands
+  - automated version incrementing?
+YYYY.MM.DD.count?

+- portable dependency bundles (similar to [npm](https://www.npmjs.com/)/[yarn](https://yarnpkg.com/) or [bundler](http://bundler.io/))
+  - so I can update the helpers used by Equip's bootstrap

 - bootstrap script needs to accept a parameter for a virtual package to install (including repository)
   - so complete configurations can be distributed by a single command with appropriate parameters

 - Allow multiple simultanious versions (with command selection)

+- Install via npm/etc?

+- Uninstall?
+(Not uninstall a package, but uninstall Equip)

 - Windows bootstrap script that does not require cygwin to be preinstalled